bigardone/bigardone.github.com/source/blog/2018-01-06-phoenix-elm-landing-page-pt-3.html.markdown

 ```

-The initRecaptcha port function receives a string which is the id of the
+The `initRecaptcha` port function receives a string which is the id of the
 container where we want to render the widget and returns a command.
-Therefore, we can return it in the init function, and the port will get
+Therefore, we can use it in the main `init` function, and the port will get
 called once the program starts for the first time:

 ``` elm